fezcode/homo-sapiens-time/README.md

 when set to `true` units will be overwritten as `['year','month','week','day','hour','minute','seconds','ms']`

 ##### 1.2.2 `opts.units`
 any valid set of time units.
-Any of the following can be unit:
+Following are the available units:
 ```JS
 const units = {
     years : 'y',